 A senior dog, although considered healthy, will at some point experience underlying biological events associated with the aging process.
 Progressive cell damage caused by oxidative stress is a consistent feature with age and can be one of the root causes for a declined health status.

-Elderly dogs therefore naturally experience body changes like slower metabolism, wear and tear on inner organs, joints and ligaments, loss of skin elasticity and coat condition, and reduced cognitive function (brain function), just to mention some.
-Hence, it would be wise to take this into account when formulating the senior dogs’ diet to support its health in the best possible way.
+Elderly dogs therefore naturally experience body changes like slower metabolism, wear and tear on inner organs, joints, and ligaments, loss of skin elasticity and coat condition, and reduced cognitive function (brain function), just to mention some.
+Hence, it would be wise to take this into account when formulating the senior dogs’ diet to support their health in the best possible way.

-Using krill as an ingredient could be an efficient solution, as it brings several key nutrients for the senior life stage.
+Using krill for dogs as an ingredient could be an efficient solution, as it brings several key nutrients for the senior life stage.

 When is my dog a senior?

 There will always be individual differences regarding what age a dog is a senior.
-But in general, it is fair to say that gentle signs of ageing can often be seen at the age of 7 for small and medium sized dogs, and at the age of 5-6 for large- and giant-sized dogs.
-In the sense of showing obvious signs of ageing, defined as geriatric onset, there is clear differences dependent on the dog size.
+But in general, it is fair to say that gentle signs of aging can often be seen at the age of 7 for small and medium-sized dogs, and at the age of 5-6 for large- and giant-sized dogs.
+In the sense of showing obvious signs of aging, defined as geriatric onset, there is clear differences dependent on the dog size.